Overview

 Ufonia, an Oxford-based digital health company, has built an automated voice system powered by artificial intelligence (AI) for use in routine clinical conversations.

-Since 2018 Health Innovation Oxford and Thames Valley has provided extensive support in developing the AI-powered tool called Dora, starting with partnering in successful funding applications and going on to carry out a feasibility study, assessing feedback from clinicians and patients and evaluating the cost benefits of incorporating Dora into the post-operative patient pathway for cataract surgery.
+Since 2018 Health Innovation Oxford and Thames Valley (HIOTV) has provided extensive support in developing the AI-powered tool called Dora.
+This started with partnering in successful funding applications and went on to include a real-world economic analysis study into its potential for identifying post-operative cataract surgery patients who require further assessment.

 Where clinically appropriate, the automated phone call offers an alternative to a hospital appointment, freeing up skilled nurses to focus on patients with more complex needs, as well as reducing waiting lists and costs.
 Patients answer the phone in the way they would any other call – they do not need new devices, apps or training.
 Based on the subsequent conversation, Dora identifies those patients who are recovering well and those needing to be seen by a clinician.
 Calls can be scheduled for multiple times to track progress and intercept problems.
 For patients without complications it means fewer journeys to hospital appointments, improving convenience and bringing environmental benefits too.